ecomythbustersrt/ecomythbustersroundtable/README.md

 The project consists of:

-- **Analytical Blogs** — Each article investigates a common sustainability myth using scientific evidence, data, and critical analysis.
+- **Analytical Blogs:** Each article investigates a common sustainability myth using scientific evidence, data, and critical analysis.
-- **Evaluative Podcasts** — Every podcast builds upon a blog by bringing together peers, local voices, and professionals, including environmental scientists, NGO workers, policymakers, and technology innovators.
+- **Evaluative Podcasts:** Every podcast builds upon a blog by bringing together peers, local voices, and professionals, including environmental scientists, NGO workers, policymakers, and technology innovators.

 Together, they provide a more nuanced understanding of environmental challenges and solutions.